niclaas/MoviesApi/README.md

 > MovieApi.Nic.Claassen.postman_collection.json

-You will need to import this file into postman to test each endpoint.
+Import this file into postman to test each endpoint.